-Section 1.
-Termination by CSP.
+Section I. Termination by CSP.
 Subject to Section 6 of this Article VI, CSP may terminate this Agreement prior to the end of the Term in the event the Board fails to remedy a material breach within the required time frames below.
-A material breach includes, but is not limited to, the following:
+A material breach includes, but is not limited to those listed below.

-- 1. CSP may terminate this Agreement if CSP fails to receive compensation for Payroll Costs.
+- I. CSP may terminate this Agreement if CSP fails to receive compensation for Payroll Costs because of a lack of funds from the Academy.
 For this breach only, the Academy has until the Payroll Date to fund payroll or reach an agreement with CSP on the payment of these funds or else a breach may be declared. - 2.
-CSP may also terminate this Agreement upon the occurrence of the following: - a) Academy operations cease to exist due to, but not limited to, bankruptcy or insolvency, discontinued operations by successors and assigns, facility closure, or reconstruction; - b) The Academy requests a reduction in workforce greater than 20%; - c) The Academy is a financially distressed business as set forth in the Worker Adjustment and Retraining Notification Act (WARN), 29 U.S.C. §2101, et seq.
-The Board shall notify CSP 90 days prior to the facility closure in order for CSP to satisfy notice requirements to staff under WARN; - d) A determination has been made by a governmental entity, administrative agency or court of law that CSP is required to pay into MPSERS; - e) Failure by the Academy to pay the Fee or Reimbursable Expenses; or - f) If there is a substantial and unforeseen increase in the cost of administering services of this Agreement.
+CSP may also terminate this Agreement upon the occurrence of the following: - a) Academy operations cease to exist due to, but not limited to, bankruptcy or insolvency, discontinued operations by successors and assigns, facility closure, or reconstruction; - b) The Academy is a financially distressed business as set forth in the Worker Adjustment and Retraining Notification Act (WARN), 29 U.S.C. §2101, et seq.
+The Board shall notify CSP 90 days prior to the facility closure in order for CSP to satisfy notice requirements to staff under WARN; - c) A determination has been made by a governmental entity, administrative agency or court of law that CSP is required to pay into MPSERS; - d) Failure by the Academy to pay the Fee or Reimbursable Expenses;